Analysis and comparative study of non-holonomic and quasi-integrable deformations of the Nonlinear Schr\"odinger Equation: QID of the NLS equation

-\paragraph*{}Before going ahead with the formal comparison with NH deformation, it is fruitful to concisely review the QI deformation performed in Ref. \cite{1}.
+\paragraph*{}Before going ahead with the formal comparison with NH deformation, it is fruitful to concisely review the QID performed in Ref. \cite{1}.
 The anomalous charges were obtained through the standard Abelianization procedure by performing gauge transformations based on the characteristic $sl(2)$ loop algebra of the NLS system, with the gauge-fixing condition that the new temporal Lax component is defined in the Kernel subspace of the loop algebra.
 The quasi-conserved charges $Q_n$ are found to satisfy,

-\beq \frac{dQ_n}{dt}=\int^\infty_{-\infty}X\alpha_n, \eeq where $X$ being the curvature anomaly and $\alpha_n$s being the expansion coefficients of the same in the Kernel subspace, {\it following} the gauge transformation.
-Then, utilizing the ${\mathbb Z}2$ symmetry ($sl(2)$ automorphism $\otimes$ space-time parity) of the system, it was shown that all $\alpha_n$s are parity even.
-Thus, for NLS, as $X$ is parity-odd by construction, the charges in Eq. \ref{N001} are conserved asymptotically (scattering limit) which ensures quasi-integrability of the system.
+\beq \frac{dQ_n}{dt}=\int^\infty_{-\infty}dx\,{\cal X}\alpha_n, \eeq where ${\cal X}$ being the anomaly from the deformed curvature condition and $\alpha_n$s being the expansion coefficients of the same in the Kernel subspace, {\it following} the gauge transformation.
+Then, utilizing the ${\mathbb Z}2$ symmetry ($sl(2)$ automorphism $\otimes$ space-time parity) of the system, it was shown that all $\alpha_n$s are parity even in time.
+Thus, for NLS, as ${\cal X}$ is parity-odd by construction, the charges in Eq. \ref{N001} are conserved asymptotically (scattering limit) which ensures quasi-integrability of the system.
 This result is general upto the potential being dependent on the modulus $\vert q\vert$, the latter being parity-even, along with a phase that is parity-odd.